rizwan09/EntityNamedLanguageModel/README.md

 + `python -u pointer.py --save WT2.pt --model QRNN --lambdasm 0.1279 --theta 0.662 --window 3785 --bptt 2000 --data data/wikitext-2`

 ## Speed

+For speed regarding character-level PTB and enwik8 or word-level WikiText-103, refer to the relevant paper.

 The default speeds for the models during training on an NVIDIA Quadro GP100: